Risk assessment of chemicals: assessment of exposure from all sources

 We assess the risks to occupational health and safety, public health and the environment from industrial chemicals by using well established, internationally accepted methodology (International Programme on Chemical Safety, 1999; European Commission, 2003).

 Department of Health officers carry out occupational health and safety and public health assessments.
-Officers from the Department of the Environment and Energy conduct environmental assessments for NICNAS under a service agreement.
+Officers from the Department of Agriculture, Water and the Environment conduct environmental assessments for NICNAS under a service agreement.

 The type and degree of risk assessment varies depending on the type of new chemical notification (that is, certificate or permit) or existing chemical assessment product.
 Most assessments cover some or all of these elements: